 - Racks and wires.

-Today, you do not have to install gigabytes of software on your computer to write your own music.
-A sequencer like Amped Studio lets you do your production right in your web browser.
-All necessary features, tools and plug-ins are included.
-There is an audio editor, a midi editor, synthesizers, samplers, processing effects.
-Therefore, in fact, an online sequencer allows you to work without software altogether.
+In the present day, you no longer need to install gigabytes of software on your computer to compose your own music.
+With a sequencer such as Amped Studio, you can produce music directly in your web browser, as all the essential features, tools, and plug-ins are already included.
+You can find an audio editor, a MIDI editor, synthesizers, samplers, and processing effects in this online sequencer.
+Therefore, in reality, an online sequencer allows you to work without any additional software.

-As we can see, all you need is a computer, headphones, an audio interface and an Internet connection in order to write music.
-However, if we do not have monitors and a microphone, then we do not need an audio interface.
-Will it be possible to make a song without a computer at all?
-Today this is possible.
-Do mobile production on your smartphone or tablet.
+As a result, all you need to produce music is a computer, headphones, an audio interface, and an Internet connection.
+However, if you don’t have monitors or a microphone, you can forgo the audio interface as well.
+Is it possible to create music without a computer entirely?
+Nowadays, this is achievable with mobile music production on a smartphone or tablet.

-Online sequencer runs through the web browser of a computer, laptop, tablet, or smartphone.
-Therefore, you can use any mobile device connected to the Internet to write songs.
-Such programs have no special system requirements.
-At the same time, you do not need to download software, load sampler libraries, search for virtual instruments and effect plug-ins.
+An online sequencer operates within a web browser on a computer, laptop, tablet, or smartphone, enabling you to use any mobile device connected to the internet to compose music.
+These programs do not have any special system requirements and do not require the download of software, sampler libraries, or virtual instruments and effect plug-ins.

 - Drum machine;

-While you are writing music, you have to distinguish between major and minor (and then other modes), are acquainted with intervals, time signatures, chords, etc. You can clearly distinguish between the moods that give a fourth and a sixth, but you never know that these intervals are called that way.
-It is not necessary to know any terms at all.
-If you denote tempo by a number (for example, 120 bpm), why do you need to remember what “adagio”, “moderato”, “allegro”, etc. are.
+When you write music, you need to distinguish between major and minor scales (and other modes), intervals, time signatures, chords, and so on.
+You may be able to differentiate the moods that a fourth or sixth evoke, even if you don’t know their names.
+There’s no need to know any terms at all.
+If you can indicate the tempo with a number, such as 120 bpm, why do you need to remember what “adagio,” “moderato,” “allegro,” etc., mean?

-For some reason, many doubt whether it is possible to write music without knowledge of musical notation.
-In fact, it is difficult to find a person involved in production who would use musical notation in his work and place dots with flags on the rulers.
-High-speed sight-reading is useful only for the musicians of the orchestra but not for composers and arrangers.
-Although knowledge can facilitate and speed up the work, as well as make the work more interesting.
+Many people wonder if it’s possible to write music without knowing musical notation.
+In reality, it’s difficult to find a music producer who uses musical notation in their work and places dots with flags on the staff.
+Speedy sight-reading is useful only for orchestra musicians but not for composers and arrangers.
+Although knowledge can make your work easier, faster, and more interesting.

-Someone writes music at random, choosing notes by ear.
-This is also a method, but those who are familiar, for example, with the quarto-fifth circle, intervals, frets, the arrangement of sharps and flats in different keys, will be able to pick up all the notes in their head and quickly find them on the keyboard or fretboard.
-When a musician has no inspiration, he can rely solely on logic and knowledge if he has a theory.
-This becomes a great help but in no case should this moment slow you down.
-Practice always comes first.
+Some people write music randomly, choosing notes by ear.
+This is also a method, but those who are familiar with the circle of fourths and fifths, intervals, frets, the arrangement of sharps and flats in different keys, can easily imagine all the notes in their head and quickly find them on the keyboard or fretboard.
+When a musician lacks inspiration, they can rely on logic and knowledge, but it should never slow them down.
+Practice should always come first.